 In Feed Your 3D Printer: 17 Awesome Websites to Download 3D Models, we’ve introduced to you 17 3D model websites in distinct styles, by way of which you can gain access to abundant 3D resources and take joy in being Maker without modeling by yourself.
-But there’s still one step to go before your 3D printer can cast the zero-to-everything magic: Slicing the 3D model.
+But there’s still one more step before your 3D printer can cast the zero-to-everything magic: Slicing the 3D model.

 To elaborate on the concept of Slicing, let’s first have a brief look at the rough process of 3D printing.